ghi-electronics/micropython-vsc-extension/README.md

 ## Requirements

-- A SITCore device running the MicroPython firmware from the companion fork, with the MODE pin high so it enumerates two CDC interfaces
+- A SITCore device running the MicroPython firmware from the companion fork
 - VS Code 1.85 or newer

 Windows, Linux and macOS are all supported.
 The one native dependency ships prebuilt for